AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 </details>

 ### Numbers Riddle Project

+- [ ] Apply coding concepts you have learned up to this point.
+- [ ] Apply a programming development process to create your first project.
+- [ ] Capture your project and communicate how each part of your program works.
+	- [ ] I will demonstrate my understanding of a Unit 1 by writing a program

 In this project, you will write a program that incorporates the Java™ concepts you have learned throughout this unit.